kathy9980/consumer_complaints/README.md

 ### 0. Before we start into this challenge...
 My laptop is Microsoft Laptop2, but I am using Python 3.7 in the Ubuntu Subsystem to create my program and then utilize pyinstaller to convert it into an executable file.

 I uploaded my github repo at this [page](https://insight-cc-submission.com/test-my-repo-link).
-There is an error about file.
+There is an error relevant to system generating the file.

 ```Errors exist: Your run.sh file has hidden characters that must be removed first.
 This is often due to files being created on a Windows machine and having hidden carriage returns instead of newlines.```